kcjpop/buble-rollup-mithril/README.md

-An experimental boilerplate using Bublé, Rollup and Mithril Rewrite
+An experimental boilerplate using Bublé, Rollup, CSS Modules and Mithril Rewrite

 ### How to use?
 First install dependencies with `npm i`